GargamelJR1/Calendar_Backend/README.md

 There are two options to run this project.
+Both options need installed and working Docker.
 1. as normal project in IDE (IntelliJ or sth)
 2. run Docker Compose (composeA file or manually created)